Global Variables

 • DevOps pipeline parameter values and branch field.

-PowerShell Script step output can create variables by writing lines in this format:
+Script steps can create variables by writing lines in this format:

 ::azx-set-var:VariableName=VariableValue